 I know Yosemite is not on the coast but it is an incredible place for nature lovers.
-It is about 3 hours from San Francisco so if you are in this city, include detour to Yosemite.
+Yosemite is one of the best National Parks in the US and it is located about 3 hours from San Francisco.
 Lakes, waterfalls, granite mountains, redwoods, wildlife… Yosemite makes you realize how huge nature is and how tiny we are as humans.
 I recommend visiting it at least for 3 days.

-You might also like: Visiting Yosemite National Park – A temple of Nature
+You might also like: The ultimate guide for visiting Yosemite National Park

 - Yosemite – Morro Bay